Wetsuits and Surfboards for Coachella Valley Students

 Below are some photos of the East Valley Board Riders from their Instagram account.

 The West Valley Board Riders surf club is in need of wetsuits and surfboards to continue learning.
 Dave Hilts and PaddleAir have stepped in and purchased 15 wetsuits for the students.
 In addition, he is providing some foam boards and is getting donations of more surfboards so that all students can participate in the surfing activities.
 Dave plans to present the donations at a meeting of the club at Desert Mirage High School in Thermal.
-We'll post the presentation in the Wave Blog.
+We'll post the presentation of the wetsuits and surfboards in the Wave Blog.